sushma110396/sushma110396/README.md

 ## About Me
 Software engineer with 4+ years of experience building web applications, contributing across the entire software development lifecycle.
 I'm passionate about backend engineering and cloud technologies, and I enjoy learning by building projects and contributing to open source.
 Currently exploring software engineering opportunities.

-🏦 Previously at **Wells Fargo** — built and maintained enterprise-scale backend systems serving ~2,000 users<br>
+🏦 Previously at **Wells Fargo** — built and maintained enterprise-scale backend systems serving ~2,000 users

-☁️ Led a full cloud migration from on-premises to **Pivotal Cloud Foundry**, cutting downtime by 50%<br>
-⚡ Optimized high-volume Oracle PL/SQL queries, reducing execution time by up to 60%<br>
-🤝 Open source contributor at **[Hack for LA](https://github.com/hackforla)**
+☁️ Migrated the application from on-premises to **Pivotal Cloud Foundry**, cutting downtime by 50% ⚡ Optimized high-volume Oracle PL/SQL queries, reducing execution time by up to 60% 🤝 Open source contributor at **[Hack for LA](https://github.com/hackforla)**

 ## Tech Stack